arez/arez/README.md

 * Add @Memoized annotation to methods that makes the method call act as a ComputedValue based on parameters.

-* Support optional parameter parameter to report*Changed that describes the change (i.e.
+* Support optional change parameter to report*Changed that describes the change (i.e.
-  AtomicChange(FromValue, ToValue), MapAdd(Key, Value) etc).
-Propagate this change as a spy event.
-Observers can choose to pull from this change queue rather than naively reacting to changes.
-These changes should be processed in order and there may be some value to allowing it to be processed inline.
+  AtomicChange(FromValue, ToValue), MapAdd(Key, Value), Disposed() etc).
+Also Propagate this change as a spy event.
+Observers opt-in to receiving these change events.
+If an Observer opts in then the accumulated changes can be pulled from the current transaction via the context.
+The change list will consist of all changes that have occurred in the order they occurred.
+If a Change object was not part of the change then an UnspecifiedChange() will be passed through.
+There may be some value to allowing it to be processed inline when it changes rather than as a reaction.

 Observer
 * Reaction (can read/write state & create side-effects).
 Will be scheduled after root transaction completes